 Instant Pot Panchmel dal is a hearty and healthful dish with a thick, creamy texture and an amazing balance of flavors from the carefully picked spices.
-This authentic lentil curry recipe with a deliberate fusion of five dals makes a rich, flavourful, and inherently nutritious dish.
+This authentic lentil curry recipe with a deliberate fusion of five dals makes a rich, flavorful, and inherently nutritious dish.

 A staple food in the West Indian state of Rajasthan, Panchmel Dal is an imperial one-pot recipe that cooks into a lip-smacking dish in under 30 mins.